 - When your dog is happy in the crate for 5 minutes with the door closed, start to walk away from the crate into another room and then come back and open the crate door

 - Slowly increase the time you are away from your dog by a minute at a time.
 Once your dog is happy waiting for you to return after a few minutes you can move onto the last stage in crate training

 - Before you leave your dog in the crate overnight or to go to work, you need to get them used to triggers.
 These are things like closing doors, turning lights off, putting coats on and picking up keys.
 Practice doing these things whilst your dog is in the crate for a few days before doing it for real.

 Make sure puppy/dog is quiet before opening the crate.
 Start by opening the door just before your puppy finishes their food and slowly extend the time after feeding.

 Make sure the dog is quiet before opening the crate so it does not learn that barking or whining is what makes the crate door open.

 An Adaptil diffuser placed next to the crate will help the puppy feel more relaxed in the area reducing the chance of barking/whining to occur.

 If the owners have been moving the stage of introducing the crate too quickly, give more frequent food treats in the crate without closing the door, to get the dog to want to go into the area.

-Give high value treats such as a stuffed Kong to make sure dog is happy to start to play/eat and close the door for a few seconds before opening the crate again.
+Provide high value treats such as a stuffed Kong.
+This is to make sure the dog is happy to start to play/eat.
+Close the door for a few seconds before opening the crate again.
 Over a few days slowly start to increase the length of time door is closed.